Reanalysis of the $\beta - \bar{\nu_e}$ Angular Correlation Measurement from the aSPECT Experiment with New Constraints on Fierz Interference: Abstract

 \section{Abstract}

-On the basis of revisions of some of the systematic errors, we reanalyzed the measurement of the electron-antineutrino angular correlation ($a$ coefficient) in free neutron beta decay from the aSPECT experiment.
+On the basis of revisions of some of the systematic errors, we reanalyzed the electron-antineutrino angular correlation ($a$ coefficient) in free neutron decay inferred from the recoil energy spectrum of the protons which are detected in 4$\pi$ by the aSPECT spectrometer.
 With $a = -0.10402(82)$ the new value differs only marginally from the one published in 2020.
 The experiment also has sensitivity to $b$, the Fierz interference term.
 From a correlated $(b,a)$ fit to the proton recoil spectrum, we derive a limit of $b = -0.0098(193)$ which translates into a somewhat improved 90\% CL region of $-0.041 \leq b \leq 0.022$ on this hypothetical term.
+Tighter constraints on $b$ can be set from a \mbox{combined$^{(c)}$} analysis of the PERKEO~III ($\beta$ asymmetry) and aSPECT measurement which suggests a finite value of $b$ with $b^{(c)}$ = -0.0181 $\pm$ 0.0065 deviating by 2.82$\sigma$ from the standard model.

+The free neutron presents a unique system to investigate the standard model (SM) of particle physics.
+While the neutron lifetime gives the overall strength of the weak semileptonic decay, neutron decay correlation coefficients depend on the ratio of the coupling constants involved, and hence determine its internal structure.
 The aSPECT experiment \cite{a1,a2,a3} has the goal to determine the ratio of the weak axial-vector and vector coupling constants $\lambda =g_\text{A}/g_\text{V}$ from a measurement of the $\beta - \bar{\nu_e}$ angular correlation in neutron decay.
-The $\beta$-decay rate when observing only the electron and neutrino momenta and the neutron spin and neglecting a T-violating term is given by \cite{a4}
+The $\beta$-decay rate when observing only the electron and neutrino momenta and the neutron spin and neglecting a $T$-violating term is given by \cite{a4}

 with $\vec{p_e}$, $\vec{p_\nu}$, $E_e$, $E_\nu$ being the momenta and total energies of the beta electron and the electron-antineutrino, $m_e$ the mass of the electron, $G_\text{F}$ the Fermi constant, $V_\text{ud}$ the first element of the Cabbibo-Kobayashi-Maskawa (CKM) matrix, $E_0$ the total energy available in the transition, and $\vec{\sigma_n}$ the spin of the neutron.
 The quantity $b$ is the Fierz interference coefficient.
 It vanishes in the purely vector axial-vector ($V-A$) interaction of the SM since it requires left-handed scalar ($S$) and tensor ($T$) interactions (see below).
 The correlation coefficients $a$ and $A$ ($\beta$-asymmetry parameter \cite {a5,a6}) are most sensitive to $\lambda$ and are used for its determination.
-The SM dependence of the beta-neutrino angular correlation coefficient $a$ on $\lambda$ is given by \cite {a4,a7,a8}
+The SM dependence of the electron-antineutrino angular correlation coefficient $a$ on $\lambda$ is given by \cite {a4,a7,a8}